HenkPret/gettingandcleaningdata_assignment/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 This final R object is called meandata and the table produced and saved is

-Notes in the actual script provide the detailed steps that achieves the above
+Notes in the actual script provide the detailed steps that achieves the above.